gerritq/studying-neural-nets/README.md

 # zero-to-hero-nn

-Rep for the zero-to-hero neural net lecture series by Andrej Karpathy
+This repo contains the code and in-depth explanations from the lecure series by Andrej Karpathy (see [here](https://www.youtube.com/@AndrejKarpathy)https://www.youtube.com/@AndrejKarpathy))